cyd3r/UnityLogConverter/README.md

 ## Known issues/TODO

 + Not tested on other architectures, but in the build process it should work if you replace `win-x64` with your architecture
-+ Not all warnings are correctly parsed
-+ The first wall of text is not handled yet and included in the first log message
-+ Support multiple log sessions?